 The STEP UP Research Program Consortium investigates how health systems can be strengthened to reduce unmet need for family planning and safe abortion services.

-Despite new global support for family planning, women in developing countries continue to have high levels of unmet need.
+Despite global support for family planning, women in developing countries continue to have high levels of unmet need.
 Approximately 40% of pregnancies globally are unintended.
 Of these, nearly half result in induced abortion, the majority of which are unsafe.
 Even where permitted by law, access to safe abortion is often restricted because of poor quality care or unskilled providers.

 The STEP UP Research Program Consortium is generating evidence about women’s reproductive health needs in Bangladesh, Ghana, Kenya, India, and Senegal, with a focus on access to family planning and safe abortion services.